March 2026 streaming: Netflix leads, rivals strike back

 In ‘Scarpetta,’ Nicole Kidman lends her calm to the storms: a medical examiner who listens to the dead to speak to the living.
 The thriller promises less a parade of clues than a psychological cost, the price of justice pursued ‘at all costs.’
 March 2026 lines up these controlled heroines: they hold the story like you hold a lamp in the dark.
 And streaming is betting that one face can become a compass for eight episodes in a single breath.

 At this stage of her career, Kidman alternates roles of power and intimate vertigo.
 Scarpetta fits that vein: a competent character, but traversed.
-A figure who isn’t “invincible,” only stubborn.
+A figure who is not “invincible,” only stubborn.

 Jamie Lee Curtis joins ‘Scarpetta’ like adding relief to an already crowded map.
 Her character turns family into a minefield: where science wants to cut, bonds refuse to be silent.
 In a month dominated by franchises, this series recalls another promise: crime is also a matter of intimacy.
 And sometimes the hardest truth isn’t in the morgue, but in the home.